 - Excellent housing assistance

 Community Development administers funds and programs that improve the quality of life for low to moderate-income families and assists in the stabilization of Chandler neighborhoods.
 This includes the implementation of programs funded with federal, as well as City dollars.
-In addition, Community Development works to bring together resources from the faith community, non-profits agencies, the private sector and other City departments to address the needs of all Chandler residents.
+In addition, Community Development works to bring together resources from the faith community, nonprofit agencies, the private sector and other City departments to address the needs of all Chandler residents.
 Learn more about Community Development

-Click here for information on Emergency Home Repair Services (EHRS)
+Information on Emergency Home Repair Services (EHRS)

 The Code Enforcement Section strives to improve the quality of life in the City of Chandler and promote the public health, safety, and general welfare of the community by protecting neighborhoods and property values from blight, decline, and deterioration.
 Code Enforcement uses education and proactive enforcement of the City’s zoning, sign, and neighborhood maintenance codes and timely removal of graffiti incidents to achieve its goals.

-Click here to file a Code Complaint
+File a Code Complaint

 The Diversity Office works closely with the community and the Chandler Human Relations Commission to develop diversity programs and events.
 The City’s goal is to work towards the elimination of prejudice and discrimination among all citizens within our community regardless of personal identifying markers.